Asbestos in Drywall Tape

 Before World War II, most walls were made from a time-consuming mix of plaster and wood.
 Drywall was the solution to this as it allowed more houses to be built in less time.
 Unfortunately, drywall mixture contained lethal levels of asbestos for decades.

-If inhaled or swallowed, these fibers could get trapped in the body and cause mesothelioma 10-50 years later.
+If breathed in or swallowed, these fibers could get trapped in the body and cause mesothelioma decades later.

 Did you know?